VirginiaYonit/VirginiaYonit/README.md

 ## Hi, I'm Virginia

 Welcome to my GitHub.
-After 20+ years in airport operations, I have transformed a long-standing fascination for structure, people, and communication into a new focus: data analytics, business intelligence, and generative AI.
+For 25 years, I developed operational rigor and a structured mindset by leading teams and managing complex, high-stakes systems in highly regulated environments (e.g., airport operations).

+Today, I apply that rigor to data.
+My focus is on Functional Analysis, Requirements Engineering, and Compliance-by-Design systems, ensuring that platform capabilities are measurable, reusable, and aligned with organizational goals.

 ---